Modern Slavery and Human Trafficking Statement

 - All new saha employees receive induction training on equality and diversity which seeks to recognise and work with vulnerable people and children in our communities.

 - Specialist training is provided for all front-line employees in safeguarding, domestic abuse and violence services, including identifying potential cases of modern slavery and human trafficking and how to report them.

-Individual members of the Senior Management Team, with assistance from the Head of Human Resources are responsible for investigations and due diligence in relation to known or suspected instances of slavery or human trafficking.
+Members of the Senior Management Team are responsible for investigations and due diligence in relation to known or suspected instances of slavery or human trafficking

-The Association will continue to take action and improve its procedures in relation to modern slavery to mitigate risk and will continue to raise awareness and deliver training to new and existing staff and will extend this to its suppliers and contractors, where appropriate.
+saha will continue to take action and improve its procedures in relation to modern slavery to mitigate risk and will continue to raise awareness and deliver training to new and existing employees and will extend this to its suppliers and contractors, where appropriate.

-This statement has been approved by the Association’s Executive Management Team, which will review and update it annually.
+This statement has been approved by the Association’s Group Board.